streamlit/streamlit/docs/getting_started.md

 ### Display data and tables

-There are a few ways to display data frames in Streamlit reports.
+There are a few ways to display data (tables, arrays, data frames) in Streamlit reports.
 In the previous section, you were introduced to `streamlit.write()`, which can be used to write anything from text to tables.
 Now let's take a look at methods designed specifically for visualizing data.
 You might be asking yourself, "why wouldn't I always you `streamlit.write()`?"
 The main reason is that you can't reuse the slot in the report created by `streamlit.write()`.
 Put simply, you can't update any elements created with `streamlit.write()`.

 Let's create a data frame.
 In this sample, you'll use Numpy to generate a random sample, and the [`streamlit.dataframe()`](https://streamlit.io/secret/docs/api/data.html#streamlit.dataframe) method to draw the interactive table.